mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 Support for Balsamiq Cloud is provided via our Community Forums at [forums.balsamiq.com](https://forums.balsamiq.com) as well via our support portal at [support.balsamiq.com](https://support.balsamiq.com)

-Email and phone support is also included, but is **only provided to Balsamiq Cloud site owners**.
-If you have an issue with your Balsamiq Cloud site, contact your site owner(s) first, via their email address (shown in Balsamiq Cloud).
+Email and phone support is also included, but is **only provided to Balsamiq Cloud space owners**.
+If you have an issue with your Balsamiq Cloud space, contact your space owner(s) first, via their email address (shown in Balsamiq Cloud).

-Site owners can invite staffers and they can invite project members.
-Site owners are responsible for first-level support to the people on their Balsamiq Cloud sites.
+Space owners can invite staffers and they can invite project members.
+Space owners are responsible for first-level support to the people on their Balsamiq Cloud spaces.

-We continuously update the [Balsamiq Cloud Documentation](/cloud/) so that users can help themselves and site owners are better equipped to help their users.
+We continuously update the [Balsamiq Cloud Documentation](/cloud/) so that users can help themselves and space owners are better equipped to help their users.

 We take pride in providing excellent customer support, but we are also a small team and value our work/life balance.
 This means that although we'll try our best, **we do not guarantee 24 / 7 support**.